mavryk-network/taquito/website/versioned_docs/version-19.0.0/sapling.md

 For each entry in the shielded pool, the `SaplingTransactionViewer` class will try to decrypt them using the viewing key as if it were the receiver.
 If a ciphertext is successfully decrypted, the configured account was the receiver of the output.
 The `SaplingTransactionViewer` will find which inputs were not spent by computing their nullifier.
 If an input is spent, its nullifier will be in the Sapling state.
 If the nullifier is not present, the input has not been spent, and its value will be considered in the calculated balance.

-Note that the balance is represented in mutez.
+Note that the balance is represented in mumav.

 The balance can be retrieved as follows: